-- AB 1314 (Medina, Boerner Horvath, McCarty, Quirk-Silva, Voepel) Cal Grant Reform Act\\: This bill makes a number of significant reforms to the state's Cal Grant student financial aid programs and creates the summer Cal Grant program.
-These changes include, but are not limited to: - (1) Consolidating the Cal Grant A, B, and C Programs into one Cal Grant Program. - (2) Consolidating the Middle Class Scholarship into the one Cal Grant Program. - (3) Authorizing the use of Cal Grant awards during summer terms and/or sessions. - (4) Removing the competitive criteria from the Cal Grant Program by eliminating the criteria regarding age, years out of high school, grade point average, and AB 540 status.
+AB 1314 (Medina, Boerner Horvath, McCarty, Quirk-Silva, Voepel) Cal Grant Reform Act: This bill makes a number of significant reforms to the state's Cal Grant student financial aid programs and creates the summer Cal Grant program.
+These changes include, but are not limited to:

+(1) Consolidating the Cal Grant A, B, and C Programs into one Cal Grant Program.

+(2) Consolidating the Middle Class Scholarship into the one Cal Grant Program.

+(3) Authorizing the use of Cal Grant awards during summer terms and/or sessions.

+(4) Removing the competitive criteria from the Cal Grant Program by eliminating the criteria regarding age, years out of high school, grade point average, and AB 540 status.

-- (5) Requiring the California Student Aid Commission to develop a new Cal Grant Program funding formula using student need, based on family income, and total cost of attendance to determine the award amounts for students.
+(5) Requiring the California Student Aid Commission to develop a new Cal Grant Program funding formula using student need, based on family income, and total cost of attendance to determine the award amounts for students.
 The formula will address tuition and non-tuition costs, such as books, transportation, housing, and personal costs.
 The goal of the new funding formula is to place students on a path toward a debt free education.

+Status: Pending in the Senate Committee on Education, 2019.

-Status: No longer relevant to this bill list. - AB 1431 (Burke, E. Garcia) Greenhouse Gas Reduction and Workforce Development: This bill expresses the intent of the Legislature to enact legislation on the need for increased education, career technical education, job training, and workforce development resources to assist industry, workers, and communities in transitioning to a lower carbon economy based on a specified report, which was required to be provided to the Legislature on or before January 2019.
-Status: Died in the Assembly Committee on Rules, 2020. - AB 1457 (Cervantes and Reyes) Workforce Training and COVID-19: This bill would have established a pilot project at the Employment Training Panel for the purpose of providing training to new and incumbent workers impacted by the COVID-19 pandemic.
-Status: Vetoed by the Governor, 2020.
-The Governor's veto message stated: - "This bill would require the Employment Training Panel to establish a pilot project to enhance a regional business training center network of community college contract education centers to partner with other assistance providers servicing small businesses. - "While I am highly supportive of training programs that lead to quality jobs and support businesses, particularly in the midst of our current economic climate, this bill does not have the dedicated funding to support the pilot program and could divert funding from other core workforce training programs. - "Moreover, this bill is duplicative of current planning efforts by the California Community Colleges and Workforce Development Boards to create a better-integrated workforce development system.
-I look forward to working with these partners, and the Legislature, on achieving that shared goal." - AB 1479 (Cervantes) Opportunity Zone Credit Enhancement: This bill would have established a credit enhancement program through the California Infrastructure and Economic Development Bank for projects located in an Opportunity Zone that met certain social, economic, and environmental criteria, including creating wealth and asset building within the local community.
+AB 1431 (Burke, E. Garcia) Greenhouse Gas Reduction and Workforce Development: This bill expresses the intent of the Legislature to enact legislation on the need for increased education, career technical education, job training, and workforce development resources to assist industry, workers, and communities in transitioning to a lower carbon economy based on a specified report, which was required to be provided to the Legislature on or before January 2019.
+Status: Pending in the Assembly Committee on Rules, 2019.

+AB 1479 (Cervantes) Opportunity Zone Credit Enhancement: This bill would have established a credit enhancement program through the California Infrastructure and Economic Development Bank for projects located in an Opportunity Zone that met certain social, economic, and environmental criteria, including creating wealth and asset building within the local community.
 This was part of the JEDE Chair's four-bill package related to Opportunity Zones.
-Status: Held in the Assembly Committee on Appropriations, 2020. - AB 1526 (Carrillo) Restaurant Equity and Desegregation Program: This bill establishes the Restaurant Equity and Desegregation Program for the purpose of fostering workplace equity in California restaurants.
+Status: Held in the Assembly Committee on Appropriations, 2019.

+AB 1526 (Carrillo) Restaurant Equity and Desegregation Program: This bill establishes the Restaurant Equity and Desegregation Program for the purpose of fostering workplace equity in California restaurants.
 The bill requires GO-Biz to annually promote a restaurant week during the month of January in order to highlight restaurants who are participating in specified activities that promote workplace equity.
-Status: Died without further action in the Assembly Committee on Jobs, Economic Development, and the Economy, 2020.
+Status: Pending in the Assembly Committee on Jobs, Economic Development, and the Economy, 2019.